okeno1/alx-system_engineering-devops/README.md

-ReadMe file for Task 0
+Readme file for shell permissions